 Special Education (7-12) - Bachelor of Science (B.S.)Connect with Admissions

 Human Sciences - Doctor of Philosophy (Ph.D.)

 Speech-Language Pathology - Master of Science (M.S.)Connect with Graduate Studies

 Our department sponsors three student groups - National Student Speech-Language-Hearing Association (NSSLHA), Student Academy of Audiology (SAA) and Student Council for Exceptional Children (SCEC).
 Each of these groups participate in a variety of activities and events throughout the year, providing opportunities for service, learning and professional development outside of the classroom.

 Students in SECD have a variety of opportunities to study abroad through the CEHS Global Exchange program.
 Three of those opportunities are led by faculty within our department - two in Costa Rica and one in Nicaragua.

-The undergraduate trip to Costa Rica is open to education and communications sciences and disorders majors.
-It is a two-week trip that occurs each May and is led by associate professor of practice Sue Kemp and professor John Maag.
-Students spend 10 days working with children in public and private schools in the rural mountain town of Monteverde, Costa Rica.
-In addition, Husker students live with host families throughout the duration of the trip, and also have the opportunity to meet with professionals from the Monteverde Institute to learn about challenges in ecotourism and sustainability.
+The undergraduate trip to Costa Rica is open to special education and communications sciences and disorders majors.
+It is a two-week trip that occurs each May and is led by professors of practice Sue Kemp and Kristy Weissling.
+Students work with children in public and private schools in San José and the rural mountain town of Monteverde, Costa Rica.
+In addition, Husker students live with host families during their time in Monteverde, and also have the opportunity to meet with professionals from the Monteverde Institute to learn about challenges in ecotourism and climate sustainability.

 The second trip to Costa Rica is open only to master's students in the speech-language pathology program.
-The students travel with lecturer Alicia Davis to multiple locations near San José, Costa Rica, to provide accent modification and English-language enrichment services to Fiserv associates.
+The students travel with lecturer Alicia Davis and associate professor of practice Judy Harvey to multiple locations near San José, Costa Rica, to provide accent modification and English-language enrichment services.
 Students also have the opportunity to travel to Monteverde to provide accent modification and English-language enrichment services to individuals in the hospitality industry.